dart-lang/language/working/0723-static-extensions/feature-specification.md

 the requested name.
 A compile-time error occurs if _M_ is empty, or _M_ contains two or more elements.
-Otherwise, the invocation or reference denotes an invocation of or reference to the constructor named `C.name` which is declared by the extension declaration that _M_ contains.
+Otherwise, the invocation or reference denotes an invocation of or reference to the constructor with **uniform base constructor name** `name` which is declared by the extension declaration that _M_ contains.

 *Note that no attempt is made to determine that some constructors are "more specific" or "less specific", it is simply a conflict if there are multiple constructors with the requested name in the accessible extensions.*

 Let `E` be the unique extension declaration that _M_ contains.
-The fully resolved form of the original invocation or reference is then `E.name(arguments)` or `E.name`, respectively.
+The fully resolved target of the original invocation or tearoff is then `E.name`.

 #### Type inference for constructor invocations with no provided type arguments.

-Consider an instance creation expression of the form `C.name(arguments)`, where `E.name(arguments)` is the fully resolved invocation of the constructor.
+Consider an instance creation expression of the form `C.name(arguments)` or `C(arguments)`, where `E.name` is the fully resolved target of the constructor invocation.

 *In the case that the invocation does not correspond to the invocation of a constructor declared in an extension, there is no fully resolved invocation and this section does not apply.*

-Type inference for such an invocation is done by performing inference on the fully resolved invocation `E.name(arguments)` as defined in the subsequent section, using the same downwards context as the original expression.
+Type inference for such an invocation is done by performing inference on the invocation `E.name(arguments)` as defined in the subsequent section, using the same downwards context as the original expression.

 *Inference serves to find the type arguments (if any) that are missing from the fully resolved invocation.
 These arguments are what are